BallisticLA/RandBLAS/rtd/source/FAQ.rst

   We do allow 32-bit indexing for buffers underlying sparse matrix datastructures, but we recommend sticking with 64-bit.

 I looked at the source code and found weird function names like "lskge3," "rskges," and "lsksp3."
 What's that about?
+  There are two reasons for these kinds of names.
-  Makes it easier to call from languages that don't support overloads.
+  First, having these names makes it easier to call RandBLAS from languages that don't support function overloading.
-  Short and specific names make it possible to communicate efficiently and precisely (useful for test code and developer documentation).
+  Second, these short and specific names make it possible to communicate efficiently and precisely (useful for test code and developer documentation).

 Why does sketch_symmetric not use a "side" argument, like symm in BLAS?
   There are many BLAS functions that include a "side" argument.
 This argument always refers to the argument with the most notable structure.